SolarEdge Technologies faces import ban as U.S. ITC launches probe

 "We appreciate the Commission's decision to investigate SolarEdge's unlawful use of our proprietary technology without asking our permission or compensating us," Ampt Chief Executive Officer Levent Gun said in a statement.

-Israel-based SolarEdge, whose shares fell 2.94% on Monday, did not immediately respond to a Reuters request for comment outside regular business hours.
+Israel-based SolarEdge, whose shares fell 2.94% on Monday, said both the companies have been litigating a dispute involving patents before the U.S. Patent and Trademark Office (USPTO), which has awarded SolarEdge the priority of invention.

+"It appears that having lost before the USPTO, AMPT is now shopping around its claims to other courts.
+SolarEdge anticipates a vigorous defense of these new cases," SolarEdge said.

-(Reporting by Jahnavi Nidumolu and Jaiveer Singh Shekhawat in Bengaluru; Editing by Sherry Jacob-Phillips)
+(Reporting by Jahnavi Nidumolu and Jaiveer Singh Shekhawat in Bengaluru; Editing by Sherry Jacob-Phillips and Krishna Chandra Eluri)

 ((Jahnavi.Nidumolu@thomsonreuters.com;))